jfyuen/compromised-packagelock-scanner/README.md

 # compromised-packagelock-scanner

+For MacOS.

-Small python script with no dependencies to search `package-lock.json` files on disk and scan comprised NPM packages from there.
+Small python script with no dependencies to search `package-lock.json` (using `mdfind`) files on disk and scan comprised NPM packages from there.

 Requires Python 3.6+.